baptistegasser/Complexite-TP/src/main/java/exercice3/README.en.md

 The order of the parameters is important, the alphabet and valid state lists must be declared before any other parameters using a char or state, so they can be checked, preventing definition with rule concerning invalid states in example.

-The parameters are as follow :
+The parameters are as follows :
 - **description**: what this machine does
 - **alphabet**: list of char recognized by this machine, separated by commas
 - **blank**: the blank char, must be part of the alphabet